Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-<a href="https://youtu.be/iRa0aiTRfV4" target="_blank">Nothing and Something go together as an whole - Alan Watts</a>.
+<a href="https://youtu.be/iRa0aiTRfV4" target="_blank">Nothing and Something go together as a whole - Alan Watts</a>.

 <br /><br />